Floflis/Floflis-DNA/README.md

 ## Updating

-Update from P2P network:
+Update from P2P network (not available yet in DNA):

 ```bash
 floflis update
 ```

-Update from GitLab:
+Update from GitLab (not working yet because GitLab is asking for login, and they didn't replied yet to our issue):

 ```bash
 floflis update --gitlab